emnify/product-docs/docs/portal/organization/subscription.md

 ## Current plan details

-If your plan is active, you will see the following information.
+If your plan is active, you see the following information:

 - **Plan** (Standard, Plus, or Pro)
 - **Price**
-- **Billing type** (e.g., Monthly billing)
+- **Billing type** (for example, Monthly billing)
 - **Additional features**

 ## Choose a plan